SimonSimCity/CouchbaseBundle/README.md

 **Setup**

-In order to use the command couchbase:import-docs, you first have to create a view called "get_all_docs" in a document called "sf2_couchbase_bundle" whose map-function looks just like this:
+In order to use the command couchbase:import-docs, you first have to create a view called `get_all_docs` in a document called `sf2_couchbase_bundle` whose map-function looks just like this:

 ```javascript
 function (doc, meta) {